Students Return To School In Baltimore City, Baltimore County and Howard County

 “Our main goal is that young people have as little disruption to their instructional and their learning time as possible, but we’re already putting things in place because we know that COVID is still with us.
 We’re going to have to manage outbreaks, she said.

 “She was so excited.
 She wanted to hug them, but social distancing,” said Everlena Gaylord of her granddaughter.
-“She waited a whole year to come back to school for her friends.”MORE NEWS: Students Stranded On First Day Of School After 30 Baltimore City Bus Drivers Call Out
+“She waited a whole year to come back to school for her friends.”MORE NEWS: Man Injured In Early Morning Shooting In South Baltimore

 Calvert and Cecil county students return this week.
 Everyone else in Maryland gets back to class after Labor Day weekend.